 Another trailer accessory is for locking the trailer’s coupler.
 Putting a lock on the trailer coupler will keep people from driving away with your jet ski and trailer.
 Learn more about locking down your jet ski here.

 If you have a trailer then you need Straps to hold your jet ski to the trailer.
 There have been a few times where my front strap on a trailer I was hauling broke and the rear straps were the things that kept the jet ski on the trailer.
 Not only that, rear straps keep the rear of the watercraft from sliding around on the trailer and keeps it from slamming the rear of the craft to the trailer when you go over bumps too.

 I do a strap on each side of the watercraft.
 I know these straps can be confusing and intimidating to someone new, but this video here does a great job explaining how to use one.

 You never know what can happen so a great jet ski accessory to have is a safety kit or even a First Aid Kit is always a good idea.

 Cleaner and Polish

 Cleaning a jet ski is very different from cleaning a car.
-You got to make sure you have all the correct supplies to keep your jet ski looking like new.
+You have to make sure you have all the correct supplies to keep your jet ski looking like new.
 You have everything from your quick cleaners to your vinyl protectors.

 If you get anything, make sure you buy the vinyl protectors.
 Fiberglass can easily be restored but vinyl cannot.
 5 years from now you’ll be thanking me because you used vinyl protector every so often.
 Once the vinyl starts deteriorating there’s no bringing it back.
-Having nice looking seats increases the resale value of your ski.
+Having nice looking seats can increase the resale value of your ski.